aidant842/MilestoneProject4/README.md

 * Correct data is displayed for each field in edit form. &#9745;
 * Link to admin panel only appears in superuser profiles. &#9745;

-No automated testing was conducted.
+Very little automated testing was conducted.
 This is because i had realised that the Django automated testing has quite a steap learning curve that would require a significant time investment that I couldn't fit into the deadline for the project.
 For this reason automated testing wasn't fully implemented and i focused mainly on manual testing.
 In the future i plan to learn more about Django's automated testing.
+There is a few very simple view test in the profiles app under test_views where i had begun automated testing.
 </details>

 ### Errors